 People who use public libraries come from all parts of the community.
 However, our workforce at almost every level, simply fails to reflect this diversity, when it comes to people from global majority communities, people with disabilities and women in leadership roles.

 This matters in an increasingly diverse and divided society where public libraries have a key role in valuing all individuals, representing and respecting communities, and bringing people together.

-Leading Libraries aims to harness the talent of these underrepresented groups through a 30-month learning and mentoring programme which values their talents and skills.
+Leading Libraries aimed to harness the talent of these underrepresented groups through a 30-month learning and mentoring programme which values their talents and skills.

-We want to develop innovative, entrepreneurial library workers who will have the confidence and the vision to lead teams in tough times and who actively represent the communities they serve.
+We wanted to develop innovative, entrepreneurial library workers who will have the confidence and the vision to lead teams in tough times and who actively represent the communities they serve.